 All process descriptions in clauses 6, 8 and 9 use the SDL methodology defined in [ITU-T Z.100].

+Pseudocode in this recommendation uses “switch” statements where each “case” statement is exclusive (i.e. “case” statements do not fall through to each other).

 Update clauses 8.1.10 and 8.1.10.1

-8.1.10 Delay measurement (DM) processes
+8.1.10 Single-ended delay measurement (DM) processes

 8.1.10.1 Overview

-Figure 8-47 shows the different processes inside MEPs and MIPs that are involved in the on-demand delay measurement protocol.
+Figure 8-47 shows the different processes inside MEPs and MIPs that are involved in the on-demand single-ended delay measurement protocol.

-NOTE
+NOTE - In previous versions of this recommendation, single-ended delay measurement is known as two-way delay measurement.
+In regard to those definitions, refer to Recommendation ITU-T G.8001.

 The MEP on-demand OAM source insertion process is defined in clause 9.4.1.1, the MEP on-demand OAM sink extraction process in clause 9.4.1.2, the MIP on-demand OAM sink extraction process in clause 9.4.2.2, and the MIP on-demand OAM source insertion process in clause 9.4.2.1.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and D signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values into the OAM traffic units.

-Figure 8-47 – Overview of processes involved with on-demand delay measurement
+Figure 8-47 – Overview of processes involved with on-demand single-ended delay measurement

 The on-demand DM control process controls the on-demand DM protocol.
 The protocol is activated upon receipt of the MI_DM_Start(DA,P,Test ID,Length,Period) signal and remains activated until the MI_DM_Terminate signal is received.
 The result is communicated via the MI_DM_Result(count, B_FD[], F_FD[] ,N_FD[]) signal when the process is terminated by the MI_DM_Terminate signal or when an intermediate result is requested via the MI_DM_Intermediate_Request signal.
 If the on-demand DM control process activates the multiple monitoring on different CoS levels simultaneously, each result is independently managed per CoS level.
 Optional test ID TLVs can be utilized to distinguish each measurement if multiple measurements are simultaneously activated in an ME.
 If the protocol is used in multipoint-to-multipoint environments, the multicast class 1 address can be used for a DA and the test result is independently managed per peer node.